-“Core technologies can’t be purchased with money,” Xin said at a press briefing (link in Chinese) in 2017.
+“Core technologies can’t be purchased with (only) money,” Xin said at a press briefing (link in Chinese) in 2017.
 “Developed countries have always set restrictions for us in terms of some technologies, equipment and products. … The Chinese government has never mandated (domestic companies to acquire or merge with foreign companies).
 Made in China 2025 has no such requirements, either.”

 What are the U.S.’s real concerns?